Chapter 11:

 “Why else would you bring a priest here?
 They can’t drink, and you know the laws about priests and towns!”

-This conversation they were having was nice, but I needed to get more information on how I could return home.
+I raised my hand politely.
+The conversation they had was nice, but I needed to get more information.

 "I hate to interrupt, but Niels, can I ask you a quick question?”

-“I’m kind of in the middle of a conversation, if you couldn’t tell.”
+“I’m in the middle of a conversation, if you couldn’t tell.”
 He gestured at Vivian, but she backed away and let me have the floor.
 He rolled his eyes.
 “What is it?”

 “I wasn’t lying when I said that I came from a faraway land.
 Do you know of a place where I could talk to people who are experienced in the magical arts?”